emqx/eip/active/0045-mqtt-client-liveness-events.md

 * event-pipeline outage causing lease expiry as documented;
 * MQTT TCP, TLS, WebSocket, and QUIC connection modules;
 * connector retry without extending `valid_until`.

+## Declined Alternatives

+### Emit on every Keep Alive check

+Emitting one online record for every Keep Alive check gives more renewal redundancy, but a client with a one-second check interval would produce one full-chain event per second.
+The selected server-controlled minimum interval bounds this cost.

+### Dedicated liveness scheduling

+A separate per-connection timer or centralized timing wheel could provide a more exact reporting cadence.
+It was not selected because it duplicates the existing Keep Alive schedule and adds timer state, wakeups, and lifecycle coordination solely for this event.

+### Centralized live-channel scan

+A node-level exporter could scan cached live-channel state and emit leases in batches.
+This avoids connection-process reporting work, but adds continuous O(N) scans, relies on cached state, and duplicates connection-local knowledge already maintained by Keep Alive.